These are the best super naked bikes in 2025

 While the sunken, minimalist front-end arrangement won’t be to everyone’s taste, the Suzuki GSX-S1000 succeeds in looking more contemporary than what lies underneath that edgy exterior.
 Nevertheless, the GSX-S1000 has stood the test of time well with its involving riding experience, while the 999cc inline-four keeping things brisk out on the open road.

-Its age notwithstanding, the Suzuki GSX-S1000 is well priced in this company at £11,699, while its mechanicals are sturdy and the SIRS (Suzuki Intelligent Ride System) is a value-added boon.
+It's relatively well-priced, its mechanicals are sturdy, and the SIRS (Suzuki Intelligent Ride System) is a value-added boon.

-Cut from a similar cloth as the KTM 1290 Super Duke R, the similarly bonkers Kawasaki Z H2 is beginning to look a little tired in this company, even if it remains a riot of fun.
+Cut from a similar cloth as the KTM 1290 Super Duke R, the similarly bonkers Kawasaki Z H2 is, perhaps, beginning to look a little tired in this company, even if it remains a riot of fun.

-In-your-face, aggressive and loud, the Z H2 wears its supercharged heart on its sleeve, so while you're unlikely to sway anyone towards a Z H2 if their heart is set on a Streetfighter V4 S, spend a bit of time with the Kawasaki and you might find you'll have more fun.
+In-your-face, aggressive and loud, the Z H2 wears its supercharged heart on its sleeve, so while you're unlikely to sway anyone towards a Z H2 if their heart is set on, say, a Streetfighter V4 S. But spend a bit of time with the Kawasaki and you might find you'll have more fun.

 The revvy 999cc, 197bhp engine gives the Z H2 ballistic-like qualities, while it certainly delivers when you unleash its full potential by being blisteringly fast with all the whistling blower drive and chirpy over-run that goes with it.

-While the jagged edges of the design - unashamedly Kawasaki though they are - won’t be to everyone’s taste, the Z H2 does feel well put together, is compliant at lower speeds and well-kitted out, though, at a starting price of £19,799, it isn't terribly cheap.
+While a 239kg weight and the jagged edges of its design - unashamedly Kawasaki though they are - won’t be to everyone’s taste, the Z H2 does feel well put together, is compliant at lower speeds and well-kitted out.

 7. KTM 1390 Super Duke R Evo

-If you want a spectacularly powerful naked, KTM has two to pick from - the 1390 Super Duke R and 1390 Super Duke R Evo.
-The main differentiating factor is suspension, with the Evo gaining fancy-pants semi-active suspension from KTM's in-house WP brand.
+KTM's had a very rough year, but it's still offering up the kind of crazy that earned it so many fans.
+If you want a spectacularly powerful naked, KTM has two to pick from: the 1390 Super Duke R and 1390 Super Duke R Evo.
+The main differentiating factor is suspension, with the Evo gaining fancy-pants semi-active suspension from WP.

 It's the one we'd go for of the pair, but even with the clever damping tech, it is still a firm, uncompromising bike on the road.
 That said, the 1390 Super Duke R Evo is easier to get on with than the 1290 it replaces thanks both to an improved electronics package and the new, more flexible engine.